-Survey data indicates that cannabis is used by as many as one in three North American patients with HIV/AIDS to treat symptoms of the disease as well as the side-effects of various antiretroviral medications.[1-4] One recent study reported that more than 60 percent of HIV/AIDS patients self-identify as “medical cannabis users.”
-Patients living with HIV/AIDS most frequently report using cannabis to counter symptoms of anxiety, appetite loss and nausea.
+Survey data indicates that cannabis is used by as many as one in three North American patients with HIV/AIDS to treat symptoms of the disease as well as the side-effects of various antiretroviral medications.[1-4] A study published in 2007 reported that more than 60 percent of HIV/AIDS patients self-identify as “medical cannabis users.”
+Patients living with HIV/AIDS frequently report using cannabis to counter symptoms of pain, anxiety, appetite loss and nausea.
 HIV patients with a history of cannabis use are less likely than non-users to consume prescription drugs, like opioids.
 A pair of recent studies also report that HIV patients who use cannabis exhibit better neurocognitive performance as compared to matched controls[8-9] — a result that is likely because of the anti-inflammatory properties of cannabinoids.
-Another study has reported that patients who use cannabis therapeutically are more than three times more likely to adhere to their antiretroviral therapy regimens than non-cannabis users.
+Another study has reported that patients who use cannabis therapeutically are three times more likely to adhere to their antiretroviral therapy regimens than non-cannabis users.

-Separate clinical data has reported that inhaling cannabis significantly reduced HIV-associated neuropathy compared to placebo.
+Separate clinical data has reported that inhaling cannabis significantly reduces HIV-associated neuropathy compared to placebo.
 Authors of a study published in 2007 reported that inhaling cannabis three times daily reduced patients’ pain by 34 percent.
 They concluded, “Smoked cannabis was well tolerated and effectively relieved chronic neuropathic pain from HIV-associated neuropathy [in a manner] similar to oral drugs used for chronic neuropathic pain.”

-Researchers at the University of California at San Diego have reported similar findings.
+Researchers at the University of California at San Diego reported similar findings in 2008.
 Writing in the journal Neuropsychopharmacology, they concluded: “Smoked cannabis … significantly reduced neuropathic pain intensity in HIV-associated … polyneuropathy compared to placebo, when added to stable concomitant analgesics. … Mood disturbance, physical disability and quality of life all improved significantly during study treatment. … Our findings suggest that cannabinoid therapy may be an effective option for pain relief in patients with medically intractable pain due to HIV.”

 Woolridge et al. 2005.
 Cannabis use in HIV for pain and other medical symptoms.
 Journal of Pain Symptom Management 29: 358-367.